love124356/Bird-Classifier/README.md

 The repository structure is:
 ```
 BirdClassifier
   +- data             # all file used in the program and the prediction(answer.txt)
   +- model            # all trained models
   +- src
   ∣- dataset.py        # set a dataset class for loading imgs
-  ∣- inference.py      # reproduce my submission file,
+  ∣- inference.py      # reproduce my submission file
   ∣- train.py          # training model
   - requirements.txt  # txt file for establishing the environment
 ```

 ## Training